Generic selectors

 Mandarin Goby Care Guide

 If planning on keeping more than one species of goby in the reef aquarium, it is imperative to have a steady source of copepods.
-This is achieved through harvesting your own copepods as well as having a larger tank in general.
+This can be achieved through harvesting your own copepods as well as having a larger tank in general.
 You can also purchase pods from companies like Algaebarn.

-In general, if you see your fish picking at the rock, then there is food available.
+In general, if you see your fish picking at the rock, there is food available.
 You should be concerned if your fish starts to become more lethargic or duller in appearance and is drifting from rock to rock without nipping at anything.

 Are They Reef-Safe?

 Yes, mandarin gobies are very reef-safe.
-The only annoyance they may bring to corals is when they float over or sit on top of them while they’re hunting for copepods.
+The only annoyance they may bring to corals is when they float over or sit on top of them while hunting for copepods.

 Are They Poisonous?